 City of Paducah residents may also drop off their yard waste at our yard waste/biosolids recycling center and compost facility located at 1560 North 8th Street.
 There is no charge for City residents to drop off yard waste.
-Fees apply to McCracken County residents and commercial organizations such as lawn services.
+Fees apply to residents who live outside the Paducah city limits and to commercial organizations such as lawn services.
 The fees are listed in the table below.
 This compost facility accepts green waste such as bagged or loose leaves, tree trimmings, and brush.
 This green waste is used as a bulking agent with biosolids from the wastewater treatment plant to produce an enriched soil amendment.

 Compost and wood chips are available for purchase at the fees listed below.